Breast milk is the main source of nutrition for infants, hence the reason why it is often referred to as “liquid gold.”

 Taking an online baby feeding course can help to set you up for success in feeding your baby.
 There are many challenges that come with feeding a newborn.
 Whether you are breastfeeding or pumping for the reasons we have seen above, having a lactation counselor’s support is priceless.

-Check out her free online courses here and get the support you need.
+Check out these classes and get the support you need.

 Remember to pin this: